Culganosi/Collabor8/server/README.md

-## Notes for later

-- When deployed, the script should be 'node', not 'nodemon' -

 ## Backend Requirements

 - Mongoose
 - Nodemon
 - Express
+- bcryptjs

 _--Save-dev_

 - Nodemon
 - Dotenv

-## Mongo Atlas
+## Bugs and to-do

+[ ] Seed script breaks on database disconnection, must be killed with Ctrl-C [ ] Seed script should be reformatted

-## Notes
+## Notes for later

-useNewUrlParser, useUnifiedTopology, useFindAndModify, and useCreateIndex are no longer supported options.
-Mongoose 6 always behaves as if useNewUrlParser, useUnifiedTopology, and useCreateIndex are true, and useFindAndModify is false.
-Please remove these options from your code.
+- When deployed, the script should be 'node', not 'nodemon'